 Course (Category) Course Name Teaching Scheme (Hrs/week) Credits Assigned

-Code L T P o E L T P Total
+Code L T P O E L T P Total

-2 0 2 3 7 2 0 1 3
+Engineering Chemistry 2 0 2 3 7 2 0 1 3

-BS Engineering Chemistry Examination Scheme
+BS Examination Scheme

-Component ISE MSE ESE Total
+Comp ISE MSE ESE Total

 AS102 Theory 50 50 100 200

 Laboratory 50 50 100

-Pte-requisit e Course Codes, if any.
-HSC level Chemistry Course Obj ective: To provide necessary background of Chemistry suited for relevant areas of engineering Course Out comes (CO):At the End of the course students will be able to AS102.1 Relate thermodynamic principles and laws to crucial applications like heat engines (Understanding) AS102.2 Summarize properties and applications of different materials like polymers, ceramics, alloys nanomaterials, conductors and insulators (Understanding) AS102.3 Identify methods for corrosion control based on knowledge of different types of corrosion and factors affecting rate of corrosion (Application) AS102.4 Compare different sources of energy like conventional fossil fuels, alternative fuels, batteries and fuel cells with respect to availability, working principles, constitution, efficiency of performance and environmental impact (Understanding) AS102.5 Apply knowledge of electro-chemistry and green chemistry in the interest of public health and environment (Application) AS102.6 AS102.7 AS102.7 Estimate key properties of lubricants like flash point, viscosity and acid value AS102.8 Estimate molecular weight of polymer
+Pre-requisite e Course Codes, if any.
+HSC level Chemistry Course Obje Course Objective: To provide necessary background of Chemistry suited for relevant areas of engineering Course Outc Course Outcomes (CO):At the End of the course students will be able to AS102.1 AS102.1 Relate thermodynamic principles and laws to crucial applications like heat engines (Understanding) AS102.2 Summarize properties and applications of different materials like polymers, ceramics, alloys, nanomaterials, conductors and insulators (Understanding) AS102.3 Identify methods for corrosion control based on knowledge of different types of corrosion and factors affecting rate of corrosion (Application) AS102.4 Compare different sources of energy like conventional fossil fuels, alternative fuels, batteries and fuel cells with respect to availability, working principles, constitution, efficiency of performance and environmental impact (Understanding) AS102.5 Apply knowledge of electro- environment (Application) Apply knowledge of electro-chemistry and green chemistry in the interest of public health and environment (Application) AS102.6 Make use of analytical techniques (complexometric and iodometric titrations) and instruments (pHmeter, conductometer and Orsats's Apparatus) for various purposes like hardness parameters of water, composition of alloys etc. AS102.7 Estimate key properties of lubricants like flash point, viscosity and acid value AS102.8 Estimate molecular weight o f polymer